 There were some structural assumptions in the model.
-While the survival of those who are in "permanent ventilation" at the end of the short-term model is included, the mortality of the patients that move to the permanent ventilation state from the "not sitting" health state is not modelled explicitly in the long-term model (but rather as the difference between the VFS and OS curves of the "not sitting" health state).
+While the survival of those who are in "permanent ventilation" at the end of the short-term model is included, the mortality of the patients that transition to the "permanent ventilation" state from the "not sitting" health state is not modelled explicitly in the long-term model.
+However, additional costs for permanent ventilation were included for three months prior to death in the "not sitting" state.